-Lululemon, who rarely have discounted items, has adapted to the Chinese culture by having a sale event on November 11 (11-11) on TMall in 2016.
-During the sale, Lululemon has incorporated lottery and dollars off purchases over certain purchase values.
+Lululemon, which rarely has discounted items, has adapted to the Chinese culture by having a sale event on November 11 (11-11) on TMall in 2016.
+During the sale, Lululemon has incorporated a lottery and dollars off purchases over certain purchase values.

 For brands that want to test the water before a full investment, cross-border e-commerce is a good option.
 Fakes are still a big issue for e-commerce in China.
 Many Chinese consumers still do not trust local Chinese brands, and often look to purchase authentic, high-quality products from overseas through cross-border e-commerce.

 Building offline communities